Constantin-Hentgen/Constantin-Hentgen.github.io/_posts/2020-03-01-Bepo learning.md

 ### AFNOR

 AFNOR (Association Française de Normalisation) provides the official standards for various technical and industrial practices in France, including keyboard layouts.
 You can find more about the NF Z71-300 standard on their [website](https://www.afnor.org/).
+The BÉPO layout is actually one of the two recognized standard french keyboard layouts.

 ### KTouch ![Desktop View](/ktouch.webp){: width="972" height="589" .w-50 .right}